 Lincolnshire County Council provides Adult Care information in accessible formats for people with communication needs.
 Where a service user or member of the public requires information in an alternative format or the use of an interpreter, this should be provided in line with the Accessible Information Standard.
-Additional information is available to Adult Care staff showing how to make information accessible in the Making Information Accessible document.
+Additional information is available to Adult Care staff showing how to make information accessible in the Accessible Communications Policy.

 Practitioners are encouraged to use plain English in their recording, wherever possible.
 However, there are many social care terms used in Adult Care which staff will need to understand.
 Common keywords used in these policies, procedures and practice guidance can be found in the Glossary section.
 Think Local Act Personal has created a Care and Support Jargon Buster as a guide to the most commonly used social care words and phrases, with definitions.
 Additionally, the Patient Info website lists medical abbreviations.

 4. Armed Forces Covenant

 ‘To those who proudly protect our nation, who do so with honour, courage, and commitment, the Armed Forces Covenant is the nation’s commitment to you.’

 The Armed Forces Covenant is a pledge from the nation that together we acknowledge and understand that those who serve or who have served in the armed forces, and their families, should be treated with fairness and respect in the communities, economy and society they serve.

 The covenant focuses on helping members of the armed forces community to have the same access to government and commercial services and products as any other citizen.

 This support is provided in a number of areas including: